emranxec/KeepLearning/README.md

 ### Q. greedy algorithm problem?
 >
 ----
-### Q. max item a truk can carry on a single trip from wearhouse
+### Q. max item a truck can carry on a single trip from wearhouse
 >
 ----

 ### Q. tricky question of oops
 >
 ----